The Bankrate promise

 Alternatively, you may be able to access student loan repayment assistance programs through a federal or state government agency based on your career choice.
 For example, health professionals, public defenders, military members and STEM workers may be eligible for loan repayment assistance programs.
 Do some research to find out if a government program exists for your occupation and whether you qualify.

 According to the Society for Human Resource Management, just 8 percent of companies offered a student loan repayment benefit in 2019.
-In 2021, that figure grew to 17 percent, with 31 percent of companies planning to provide it in the future, according to a report by the Employee Benefit Research Institute.
+In 2023, that figure grew to 34 percent, according to a report by the Employee Benefit Research Institute.